 I knew the only way out of it was to change the thoughts rolling around my head.

-We can’t make lasting change in our lives until we commit to changing ourselves first.
+We can’t make lasting change in our lives without first making a decision and committing to it.

 Otherwise, despite leaving the environment we don’t like, we soon find ourselves right back there again or in a similar one.

-It is key to change our perception of the behaviour or belief that is causing us to be triggered in the first place.
+The key is to change our behaviour or belief that is causing us to be triggered in the first place.

 Turns out, easier said than done.
 Interrupting those old stories we tell is difficult.